-This provision mandates court approval of any settlement because it is intended to substitute a judicial determination for the guardian's personal discretion in order to
+This provision mandates court approval of any settlement because it is intended to substitute a judicial determination for the guardian's personal discretion in order to provide additional protection to the minor or incompetent.
+Mastroianni v.
+Curtis, 78 Ill.
+App.
+3d 97 (1st Dist.
+1979); Ott, 273 Ill.
+App.
+3d at 571.

 A minor who becomes a party to litigation is a ward of the court, and a duty devolves upon the court to protect the minor's rights.
-Ott, 273 III.
+Ott, 273 Ill.
 App.
-3d at 571; Mastroianni, 78 III.
+3d at 571; Mastroianni, 78 Ill.
 App.
 3d at 100.
 A parent, simply by virtue of the parental relationship, has no legal right to settle a minor's cause of action.
 Therefore, a court must not only approve the settlement agreement, but must also enter an order appointing the minor's parent or a representative standing in loco parentis as guardian on behalf of the minor.

 Overall, the Probate Act has been held to require that the terms and conditions of any proposed compromise involving a minor or incompetent be submitted to, inquired into, and passed upon, by that court having special jurisdiction over the estate of minors.
 Hayes v.
 Massachusetts Mutual Life Ins.
-Co., 125 III.
-626 (1888); Ott, 273 III.
+Co., 125 Ill.
+626 (1888); Ott, 273 Ill.
 App.
 3d at 571.
 In addition, the local rules of the judicial circuit where the settlement is to be approved must be consulted.